-PHBC190R Phlebotomy Internship 3 CREDITS
+PHBC190R Phlebotomy Internship 3 CREDI

-After successful completion of the Phlebotomy course, the student will spend 120 hours in a clinical environment becoming proficient with the responsibilities and skills of a phlebotomist while under the supervision of qualified personnel in an accredited clinical laboratory.
-(Prerequisite: PHBC110R or ALHT126R, matriculation in Phlebotomy program.)
+After successful completion of the Phlebotomy course, the student will spend no fewer than 100 hours and no greater than 120 hours in a clinical environment becoming proficient with the responsibilities and skills of a phlebotomist while under the supervision of qualified personnel in an accredited clinical laboratory.
+(Prerequisite: PHBC110R and matriculation in Phlebotomy program.)